What is P2P?

 P2P drawbacks

-One of the most significant risks associated with P2P networks is malware distribution.
+- Malware distribution.
 Because files are shared directly between peers, there’s often no mechanism in place to identify whether a file is legitimate or bundled with malware.
-Malicious actors can easily exploit P2P networks to distribute harmful software with the help of unwitting users of the network, leading to a much wider proliferation than through well-regulated software download venues such as mobile app stores.
+Malicious actors can easily exploit P2P networks to distribute malware with the help of unwitting users.

-P2P networks also often consume a lot of bandwidth, as users share data with multiple peers simultaneously.
-This can lead to slower internet speeds and increased data usage, which might be problematic for users with limited bandwidth or data caps.
+- Bandwidth usage.
+P2P networks are hungry, and eat up a lot of bandwidth as users share data with multiple peers, simultaneously.
+This can lead to sluggish internet speeds and increased data usage, which could be an issue for anyone with a data cap or limited bandwidth.

-Using peer-to-peer networks can be risky, but with a few extra steps you can get the most out of using a P2P network without putting your device in harm's way.
+Using peer-to-peer networks can be risky, but with a few extra steps, you can get the most out of them without ever putting your device in harm's way.

 That solves the issue of being attacked, but your home IP address is still visible when you use a P2P client which can reveal your location to others.
 The best VPNs will hide your IP address when you’re using a P2P client, making it impossible for other users on the network to know where you’re really connecting from.